How to soundproof a computer – Effective methods for a quieter working environment

 - Reduce noise from fans and mechanical parts.

-- Improve cooling with more efficient components.
+- Improve cooling through more efficient components.

 Identify the noise sources